Kari Byron: Crash Test World

 Byron became host of the series Crash Test World.
 The six-episode series aired on Science Channel starting January 8, 2021.

 EXPLR Media

 Byron is currently the co-founder of EXPLR Media, an education streaming service.
-"I want our audience to be able to look at every show that we do and find somebody that looks like them."
+At a Future of Education Technology Conference in 2022, Byron stated about EXPLR Media, "Many women I know in STEM who are trying to pitch shows are constantly told the voice of a woman is not trusted in science television.
+And we're talking about successful hosts.
+How do we show them who they can be? …I want our audience to be able to look at every show that we do and find somebody that looks like them."

+Mythfits

+In June 2025, Byron, with Belleci as a co-host, started the Mythfits podcast.

 Personal life

 Byron married artist Paul Urich in March 2006.
-They have a daughter, Stella Ruby, born on June 28, 2009.
+They have a daughter, born in 2009.
 On June 26, 2019, Byron petitioned for separation from Urich and their marriage was dissolved on March 20, 2020.